Help make the world a better place

 Women In Science Program

-The Women in Science Program at Maimonides Health is led by Dr. Donna-Marie Manasseh, Director of the Maimonides Breast Cancer Program, and Dr. Rebecca Rhee, Chief of Colon and Rectal Surgery.
+The Women in Science Program at Maimonides Health is led by Dr. Rebecca Rhee, Chief of Colon and Rectal Surgery.
 The program provides a unique opportunity for qualified female applicants to intern in the hospital under the guidance of an assigned physician and experience life as a surgeon.

 The program’s objective is to inspire young women by providing a hands-on learning experience, during which the students will